Five Strategies to Implement Today to Achieve Employee Ownership Mentality

 Photo by Phil Coffman on Unsplash

 1) Values Systems and Purpose

 The workforce simply just cares more than ever.
 They care about their community, their city, their environment, their leisure time, their work time… they just care!
 Which is a great thing!
-What this means for business owners is that to hire and keep employees, your value systems and your purpose matter – this plays a huge factor to whether or not the employee cares about working for you.
+What this means for business owners is that to hire and keep employees, your value systems and your purpose matter – this plays a huge factor in whether or not the employee cares about working for you.

-As a business owner, you should know the value systems you have, or the ones that you want to have for your business.
+As a business owner, you should know the value systems you have or the ones that you want to have for your business.
 Make sure these values and purposes are visible around the workplace to serve as a reminder as to what your employees are accomplishing outside of their daily tasks.

 2) Create (Tell) a Story

 Everyone loves a great story.
 You have one as a business owner.
 Take the time to lay out how you got to be a business owner, and share it with your employees.
-Include it in to your on-boarding package so that the new employee understands the story behind the business - they will more easily identify with your business.
+Include it in your onboarding package so that the new employee understands the story behind the business - they will more easily identify with your business.

 Encourage growth both personal and professional in your story along with relatable scenarios.
 Without a story, over time your employees will become complacent just punching in and punching out and lose sight of the why and how.